wp-plugins/seamless-donations/readme.txt

 * Turkish Lira
 * U.S. Dollar

+= Translations =

+* German translation complete in 4.0.1
+* French, Spanish, Portuguese
+* HUGE thank you to users doing these translations!

 = Adoption Notice =

 This plugin was adopted in March 2015 by David Gewirtz.
 Ongoing support and updates have continued, as evidenced by the major 4.0 upgrade.
 Feel free to visit [David's Lab Notes](http://zatzlabs.com/category/seamless-donations/) for a development roadmap and additional details.
 Special thanks to Allen Snook for originally creating the plugin and making adoption possible.